songyandong/documentation/cli/README.md

 ### ppio storage gc <Badge text="todo" type="warn" vertical="middle"/>
 - **Description**:
-  Clean up objects that are not kept in the local storage space.
+  Clean up objects that are not kept, if the local storage is in short.
 - **Usage**:
   ```bash
   ppio storage gc